infochimps-labs/ironfan/site-cookbooks/nfs/README.md

   - Describes the volumes to export.
 Supply a list of pairs: <path-to-export, hash-of-NFS-options>.
 For example, default[:nfs][:exports] = [[ '/home', { :nfs_options => '*.internal(rw,no_root_squash,no_subtree_check)' }]]
 * `[:nfs][:mounts]`                   - NFS Mounts
   - The foreign volumes to mount.
-Uses cluster_chef to find the NFS server for that volume.
+Uses metachef to find the NFS server for that volume.
 Supply a list of pairs: <path-to-export, hash-of-NFS-options>.
 * `[:firewall][:port_scan][:portmap]` -
 * `[:firewall][:port_scan][:nfsd]`    -
 * `[:firewall][:port_scan][:mountd]`  -